 \subsection{Technical Details}

 To implement a player, we use \texttt{mini-SWE-agent}, an agent computer interface (ACI) that enables an LM to interact with a codebase by issuing \texttt{bash} actions to a terminal~\citep{yang2024sweagentagentcomputerinterfacesenable}.
 Each turn, the LM generates a ReAct~\citep{yao2023reactsynergizingreasoningacting} style response containing a thought (in natural language) and a \texttt{bash} action, then receives standard output from the terminal environment in return.

-Next, we define a lightweight, flexible interface for a code arena.
+We also define a lightweight, flexible interface for a code arena.
 An implementation only needs to define commands to run the competition and determine a winner.
 This minimal overhead enables us to fold many existing competitive programming games and tasks into \clash{}.
 More technical discussion in \S\ref{appx:infra}.